airdash/py-docker-x11/README.md

 # py-docker-x11

+* THIS IS WIP, SUBJECT TO CHANGE, MISSING THINGS AND PROBABLY BROKEN / WON'T WORK FOR YOU *

-An opinionated way of running x11 apps on Docker
+An opinionated way of running x11 apps on Docker.